lunarfusion/drupal-docs-shared/Welcome.md

-This vault is for documentation of web team design system and Drupal knowledge.
+This vault is for documentation of design system and Drupal knowledge.